inang1/Twitch-Tracker-Viz/README.md

 Included in this repo are recreations of the Statistics page on Twitch Tracker, all made using the csv export from my Twitch Tracker Scraper.
 Two versions of the visualizations are available: one using Python and another using PowerBI.

+The code is messy, and needs to be organized/changed to match style guidelines, but I built this just to work on visualization skills, so please bear with me :)

 The data import must be in the following format (first column is an index column):